 The route to the Domašínsky meander

 The most beautiful view of the Domašín meander is from the ruins of the Old Castle (Starhrad, Varín Castle).
 A red marked hiking trail leads from Nezbudská Lúčka to the main back of the Krivánská Fatra.

-Strečno Castle is located at the western end and Old Castle (Starhrad, Varín Castle) rises a few tens of meters high above the breakthrough.
+Strečno Castle is located at the western end and Old Castle (Starhrad, Varín Castle).
+The castle rises a few tens of meters high above the breakthrough.

 Tourists who want to experience the wild waves of the river Vah on their own skin can navigate the 7 km long raft.

 Despite the fact that traffic has moved from the water to the road, the route under Strečno has remained dangerous.